Galileo's Leaning Tower of Pisa experiment: Galileo's experiment

 At the time when Viviani asserts that the experiment took place, Galileo had not yet formulated the final version of his law of falling bodies.
 He had, however, formulated an earlier version which predicted that bodies of the same material falling through the same medium would fall at the same speed.
 This was contrary to what Aristotle had taught: that heavy objects fall faster than the lighter ones, and in direct proportion to their weight.
 While this story has been retold in popular accounts, there is no account by Galileo himself of such an experiment, and many historians believe that it was a thought experiment.
 An exception is Stillman Drake, who argues that it took place, more or less as Viviani described it, as a demonstration for students.

-Galileo set out his ideas about falling people, and about projectiles in general, in his book Two New Sciences (1638).
+Galileo set out his ideas about falling bodies, and about projectiles in general, in his book Two New Sciences (1638).
 The two sciences were the science of motion, which became the foundation-stone of physics, and the science of materials and construction, an important contribution to engineering.
 Galileo arrived at his hypothesis by a famous thought experiment outlined in his book On Motion.
 He writes:

 His argument is that if we assume heavier objects do indeed fall faster than lighter ones (and conversely, lighter objects fall slower), the string will soon pull taut as the lighter object retards the fall of the heavier object.
 But the system considered as a whole is heavier than the heavy object alone, and therefore should fall faster.
 This contradiction leads one to conclude the assumption is false.

 Later performances

 Astronaut David Scott performed a version of the experiment on the Moon during the Apollo 15 mission in 1971, dropping a feather and a hammer from his hands.
 Because of the negligible lunar atmosphere, there was no drag on the feather, which reached the lunar surface at the same time as the hammer.

+The basic premise behind these experiments is now known as the (weak) equivalence principle.
+Galileo's hypothesis that inertial mass (resistance to acceleration) equals gravitational mass (weight) was extended by Albert Einstein to include special relativity and that combination became a key concept leading to the development of the modern theory of gravity, general relativity.
+Physical experiments following Galileo increased the precision of the equivalence to better than one part in a trillion.